Exploring Canada with Kids

 and What to Bring for Your Kids’ Canadian Exploration

-Travelling abroad, regardless of where you go, requires preparation through country-approved procedures.
-All travellers to Canada require a VISA to be in the country, which means you should plan your trip well ahead of when you want to be there.
+Traveling abroad, regardless of where you go, requires preparation through country-approved procedures.
+All travelers to Canada require a VISA to be in the country, which means you should plan your trip well ahead of when you want to be there.

-When it comes to travelling with children, the Border Services Officers are diligent about asking questions and checking the credentials of each child in your party.
-In Canada, children have to have legal consent of both eligible parents or full-time guardians before they can enter the country.
+When it comes to traveling with children, the Border Services Officers are diligent in asking questions and checking the credentials of each child in your party.
+In Canada, children have to have legal consent from both eligible parents or full-time guardians before they can enter the country.
 This means that divorced parents, or acting guardians, need to carry authentic notarized letters of consent to avoid delays.

 Need help with your ETA Canada?
 The Canadian Border Patrols are sticklers for proper documentation, so strive to have your required VISA and paperwork readily available for each person in your party.
 You can apply for an application within minutes, list the details of your trip, then send your application off for processing by the Canadian government on the same day.
 It usually takes 3 days for the government to process, authenticate, and okay requests for VISAs, but be patient.
 You will likely receive your ETA* in less than a week.